-33. HOSPITAL SUBCONTRACTING AND REIMBURSEMENT
+36. HOSPITAL SUBCONTRACTING AND REIMBURSEMENT

-In the absence of a Contract between the Contractor and a hospital providing otherwise, the Contractor shall reimburse hospitals for inpatient and outpatient hospital services as required by A.R.S. §36-2904, §36-2905.01, §36-2905.03, and 9 A.A.C.
-22, Article 7, set forth requirements for: reimbursement of the majority of inpatient hospital services using the APR-DRG payment methodology in A.A.C.
+In the absence of a contract between the Contractor and a hospital providing otherwise, the Contractor shall reimburse hospitals for inpatient and outpatient hospital services as required by A.R.S. §36-2904, §36-2905.01, §36-2905.03, and 9 A.A.C.
+22, Article 7, which set forth requirements for: reimbursement of the majority of inpatient hospital services using the APR-DRG payment methodology in A.A.C.
 R9-22-712.60 through A.A.C.
 R9-22-712.81; reimbursement of limited inpatient hospital services using per diem rates described in A.A.C.
 R9-22-712.61; reimbursement of inpatient services provided by non-contracted hospitals in Pima and Maricopa counties at 95% of the amounts otherwise payable for inpatient services; and reimbursement of inpatient behavioral health services provided by non-contracted behavioral health inpatient facilities (in any county) at 90% of the AHCCCS Fee-For-Service rates.

 The Contractor may conduct prepayment, concurrent and post-payment medical reviews of all hospital claims including outlier claims.
 Erroneously paid claims may be subject to recoupment.
 If the Contractor fails to identify lack of medical necessity through prepayment and/or concurrent medical review, lack of medical necessity shall not constitute a basis for recoupment of paid hospital claims, including outlier claims, unless the Contractor identifies the lack of medical necessity through a post-payment medical review of information that the Contractor could not have discovered during a prepayment and/or concurrent medical review through the exercise of due diligence.
-The Contractor shall comply with Section D, Paragraph 40, Claims Payment/Health Information System.
+The Contractor shall comply with Section D, Paragraph 43, Claims Payment/Health Information System.

-For information on Differential Adjusted Payments see Section D, Paragraph 51, Compensation.
+For information on Value-Based Purchasing Differential Adjusted Payments see Section D, Paragraph 51, Compensation.

-34. PRIMARY CARE PROVIDER STANDARDS
+37. PRIMARY CARE PROVIDER STANDARDS

 The Contractor shall include in its provider network a sufficient number of PCPs to meet the requirements of this Contract [42 CFR 438.206(b)(2)].
+Except for annual well woman exams, behavioral health and children's dental services, and consistent with the terms of the demonstration, covered services must be provided by or coordinated with a primary care provider.